 I am a Ph.D. candidate in the Department of Government at Harvard University.
+Starting in July 2025, I will join Washington University in St. Louis as an Assistant Professor in Political Science and Environmental Studies.

 I am a political economist interested in climate policy and business lobbying.

-In my Job Market Paper I study how policymakers strategically design climate policies to expand the political coalition in support of the energy transition.
-I also study how coalitional strategies shape informational lobbying, and how family firms have an advantage in the use of campaign contributions in developing countries.
+I study how policymakers strategically design climate policies to overcome opposition from carbon-intensive industries, how interest groups use tactical coalitions to increase their effectiveness in informational lobbying, and how family firms build political power in developing countries.
 To address my research questions, I use formal models, original data collection, and causal inference methods.

 See my Job Market Paper, “Inefficient Policies in the Green Transition” here, my CV, and my research.